CESARDELATORRE/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_mec_accelerator_app/_index.md

 <img width="1000" alt="image" src="./docs/imgs/ui_features_05.png">

-Since these alerts are internally defined as messages going through a MQTT broker following a Publish/Subscription pattern, you could easily extendthis application and propagate these alerts as emails, text messages or to any other business system related to alerts.
+Since these alerts are internally defined as messages going through a MQTT broker following a Publish/Subscription pattern, you could easily extend this application and propagate these alerts as emails, text messages or to any other business system related to alerts.

 ## Getting started: Deploy the MEC Application Solution Accelerator into a light Kubernetes cluster at the edge